LovKumar3/QRNG/README.md

 ## Features

 - Entering a specified range
-- Generating a single random number
+- Generate a single quantum random number or a batch of 100 numbers.
-- Generating 100 random numbers
+- Compare results with classical random numbers generated using NumPy.
 - Clearing the generated numbers
 - Visualising the distribution of the generated numbers using a bar chart
 - <details>
-    <summary>Removing outliers from the distribution to improve accuracy of the distribution representation</summary>
+    <summary> Removing outliers from the distribution to improve accuracy of the distribution representation</summary>

   - This application uses the Z-score method to remove outliers.
 Outliers here are defined as numbers that are more than 3 standard deviations away from the mean.
   - Mathematically, the Z-score of a data point \(x\) in a dataset is calculated using the formula: